pallets/flask/docs/quickstart.rst

     PS C:\path\to\app> $env:FLASK_APP = "hello.py"

 This launches a very simple builtin server, which is good enough for testing but probably not what you want to use in production.
-For deployment options see :ref:`deployment`.
+For deployment options see :doc:`deploying/index`.

 Now head over to http://127.0.0.1:5000/, and you should see your hello world greeting.